nyunAI/nyuntam/README.md

 - **Nyuntam Text Generation**: Focuses on compressing large language models for text generation tasks.
 - **Nyuntam Vision**: Tailored for compressing and optimizing vision models.
-- **Nyuntam Adapt**: A robust module for fine-tuning and transfer learning across both vision and language models.
+- **Nyuntam Adapt**: A robust module for fine-tuning and transfer learning across both vision and language models leveraging SoTA PEFT, full-finetuning and GPU parallelism.

 ## Key Features

 - **State-of-the-Art Compression**: Includes techniques such as pruning, quantization, distillation, and more, to ensure model efficiency without compromising performance.
-- **Adaptation**: Fine-tune and adapt models to specific tasks and datasets using methods like LoRA, SSF, and others.
+- **Adaptation**: Fine-tune and adapt vision and language models to specific tasks and datasets using methods like (Q)LoRA, (Q)SSF, and others.
 - **Multi-Platform Support**: Run experiments seamlessly on various platforms using Docker or virtual environments.
-- **CLI Integration**: Simplify your workflow with the NyunZero CLI.
+- **CLI Integration**: Simplify your workflow with the [NyunZero CLI](https://github.com/nyunAI/nyunzero-cli?tab=readme-ov-file#nyun-cli).

 ## Installation